TommoParra/testing-with-jest/README.md

-# Intro to State Management
+# Testing jest for Vue3 (just a workshop/experiment)

 ## Project setup
 ```